patchedsoul/monado/README.md

 * libhidapi (for the HDK driver)

-Tested distributions that are fully compatible, on Intel and AMD graphics:
+Tested distributions that are fully compatible, on Intel and AMD graphics (Vulkan):

 * Ubuntu 18.10 (18.04 does not work)
 * Debian 10 `buster`